rschristopher/ischristtrue.com/src/modern-views/millennialism.md

 !!! question "priests of God and of Christ, and shall reign with him"

-On the cross, the serpent lost his dominion.
-His house was plundered,
+With Christ, the serpent lost his dominion.
+He was bound and his house (the nations of his dominion) was plundered,

 !!! quote "Matthew 12:29"
     how can anyone enter a strong man’s house and steal his possessions, unless he first ties up the strong man?
 Then he can plunder his house.

+This is the *messianic age*, our current age, where Christ rules in the midst of his enemies, and seated next to Christ are the saints, intercessors.
-Consider the power Christ had over evil spirits, and that in His life the devils knew their time of dominion would soon be over.
+Consider the power Christ displayed over evil spirits, and that prior to His resurrection the devils knew their time of dominion would soon be over.

 !!! quote "Matthew 8:28-29"
     And when he was come to the other side into the country of the Gergesenes, there met him two possessed with devils, coming out of the tombs, exceeding fierce, so that no man might pass by that way.
 And, behold, they cried out, saying, What have we to do with thee, Jesus, thou Son of God? art thou come hither to torment us before the time?

-And as St. Paul would remind us, it is only in Christ that Satan has no hold on us, otherwise the adversary's influence is still upon the world,
+And as St. Paul would remind us, it is only in Christ that Satan has no hold on us, otherwise the adversary's influence is still upon the world (rulers of the darkness),

 !!! quote "Ephesians 6:12"
     For we wrestle not against flesh and blood, but against principalities, against powers, against the rulers of the darkness of this world, against spiritual wickedness in high places.

-For if we turn away from Christ, then the powers and principalities of the beasts are still upon us.
+For if we turn away from Christ, then the powers and principalities of the beasts will be upon us.
 It is only through Christ that we overcome,

 !!! quote "Daniel 7:27"
     And the kingdom and dominion, and the greatness of the kingdom under the whole heaven, shall be given to the people of the saints of the most High, whose kingdom is an everlasting kingdom, and all dominions shall serve and obey him.